 3 tablespoons olive oil, plus 2 additional tablespoons

-2 cloves garlic, peeled and minced (I used 3; we love garlic)
+2 cloves garlic, peeled and minced (I used 3; we love garlic)1 28-ounce can whole tomatoes

 Salt